Charitable Giving

 How do I decide how much to give?

-Should charitable giving be planned in advance?
+Should I plan charitable giving in advance?